Skip to navigation Skip to content

 • child remains their Family Tax benefit (FTB) child for 13 continuous weeks from date they become eligible for NBS

-• Child entrusted to care on or after 1 March 2014 as part of an adoption process:
+• Child entrusted to care as part of an adoption process:

 • child (of any FTB child age) has been entrusted to care by an authorised party as part of an adoption process